sachin-pikle/aura-tutorials/tutorials/README.md

 ## Prerequisites

-- K8S config file
+- GitHub account
-- Aura platform distribution
+- Full access to CNP end-to-end (pipelines > releases > clusters)
-- Installer requirements (kubectl, helm)
+- OKE 1.8.0 cluster with Aura platform pre-installed (if Aura is not pre-installed follow these [installation steps](https://confluence.oraclecorp.com/confluence/display/AURA/Installation+Steps+on+OKE+1.8.0))
-- istioctl installed
+- kubeconfig file of your OKE cluster
-- training-demo git repository cloned
+- kubectl installed and working
-- Developer tools (NPM, Docker)
+- OPTIONAL (istioctl installed and working)

 ## Cleanup